ogecko/alpaca-benro-polaris/README.md

 The [Using Nina Guide](./docs/nina.md) is not a comprehensive users guide.
 It is aimed to orient you in what features can leverage the Alpaca Benro Polaris.

 Refer to the thorough [Nina online documentation](https://nighttime-imaging.eu/docs/master/site/) or [Nina PDF Manual](https://nighttime-imaging.eu/docs/master/site/pdf/Manual.pdf) for more info.

+# Recognition
+I'd like to thank the following people who helped make this projject a reality:

+## Technical Expertise
+* Vladimir Vyskocil - for his intial work on analysing the protocol and demonstrating comms,  which helped inspire this project.
+* Robert B. Denny - for his work in writing a template for Alpaca drivers everywhere.
+* Steven Byrnes - and the SeeStar_alp driver developers for sharing their great work.
+* Peterr Simpson - for leading the ASCOM architecture and developing the conformance test suite.
+* ASCOM Initiative Members - for their tireless standards work to improve astronomy  device  compatibility.

+## Kickstarter Game Changer Backers
+* To be completed

+## Kickstarter Thats Awesome Backers
+* To be completed

+## User Group Feedback
+* Everyone who posted feedback on the [Polaris Camera Controller Global Group](https://www.facebook.com/groups/326138891873755)

+# Caution - Use at own Risk
+Please be aware that this is not official Benro Software.
+If you decide to use it - you are doing so at your own risk.

+There is a chance of voiding the warranty or damaging your Benro Polaris hardware.
+There is a chance that you may use the driver/hardware in a way, unintended by its design.
+The driver is not official Benro software.
+They may not support you.
+Due to the extensive testing, the risk of hardware damage is very low.